racheltroy224/grind75/README.md

 (easy) Linked List Cycle: need to go back and optimize runtime AND memory

 (easy) Contains Duplicate: need to go back and optimize runtime AND memory

+(medium) Max Subarray: need to go back and optimize memory